 “And so the meal is ready”, wait where is ‘ROTI’?
 So now you can guess what place this chapatti holds in our everyday life.
-There is no meal which can be concluded as delicious unless there is roti served.
-“Chapatti” is something which marks the essence of our Indian culture.
+There is no meal that can be concluded as delicious unless there is roti served.
+“Chapatti” is something that marks the essence of our Indian culture.
 It is known by different names at different places – chapatti, roti, phulka, safati, shabaati, etc. It’s a simple dish made of whole wheat flour called “Atta”.
-So besides knowing these basic facts have you ever thought how did this chapatti come into our being and how even today this roti is a mere must in everybody’s dish.
+So besides knowing these basic facts have you ever thought about how this chapatti come into our being and how even today this roti is a mere must in everybody’s dish?
 So here you will get to know the history of our “roti”.

 To begin with, the word chapat means “slap”, which defines the traditional method of forming rounds of thin dough by slapping the dough in between wetted palms of the hands.
 This unleavened flatbread from the Indian subcontinent was noted in the 16th century.
 The word chapatti was found in the documents of Ain-i-Akbari by Abu’l-Fazl ibn Mubarak, vizier of Mughal Emperor AKBAR.
 The carbonized wheat grains discovered at the excavation at Mohenjo-Daro are of a similar variety to an endemic species of wheat still found in India.
 Chapatti was also considered as the favorite food of Akbar in 1556.
 Thus chapatti was originated from ‘Indus valley civilization’.